s-fifteen-instruments/qcrypto/docs/source/Theory.rst

 -p       1                                  Specifies operation mode.
 1 - Normal BBM92 operation.
 0 - Service mode.
 64-bit timestamps are explicitly shared between Alice and Bob.
 NOT SECURE for normal QKD operation.
 ====== ==================================== ===========

 :code:`pfind.c` is responsible for finding an appropriate time window so that two timestamps (one each from Alice and Bob) that fall within this window are counted as coincidences and those that fall without are counted as accidentals.
-It is called with the following options in :code:`pfind.py` `[source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/pfind.py#L11-L20>`_.
+It is called with the following options in :code:`pfind.py` `[pfind source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/pfind.py#L11-L20>`_.

 ====== ==================================== ===========
 Option Argument                             Description